Delta Junction —

 The bison range has benefitted the Delta bison herd, farmers, and the community of Delta Junction.
 If the bison range and the $10 bison hunting application fee are retained, the range will be increasingly effective in providing fall and winter bison forage, contributing to the local economy, and providing public recreation for Alaskans.

-For more information on the Delta Junction State Bison Range please refer to the Delta Junction Management Plan (PDF 1,032 kB).
-For current land status information, see the Delta Junction Land Status Map (PDF 693 kB).
+For more information on the bison range please refer to the Delta Bison Interim Management Plan (PDF 1,032 kB).
+For current land status information, see the Delta Junction Bison Range Land Status Map (PDF 693 kB).
 You may also download the KML file which depicts the refuge area boundary.